-In conjunction with the APA, we are pleased to announce that Professor David Christensen of Brown University gave the 2017–2018 Sanders Lecture at the 2018 Eastern Division meeting in Savannah, GA.
+In conjunction with the APA, Professor David Christensen of Brown University gave the 2017–2018 Sanders Lecture at the 2018 Eastern Division meeting in Savannah, GA.

-The third annual Sanders Lecture at the APA will be given by Ned Block, Silver Professor of Philosophy, Psychology, and Neural Science at NYU.
-This lecture will take place on the morning of March 3rd, 2016, during the Central Division meeting of the APA in Chicago.Read More
+The third annual Sanders Lecture at the APA was given by Ned Block, Silver Professor of Philosophy, Psychology, and Neural Science at NYU.
+This lecture took place on the morning of March 3rd, 2016, during the Central Division meeting of the APA in Chicago.Read More

 The APA selected William Lycan to give the 2014 Sanders Lecture at the Eastern Division meeting of the APA, held in Philadelphia on December 28, 2014.
 William Lycan is the William Rand Kenan, Jr. Distinguished Professor of Philosophy at the University of North Carolina, Chapel Hill.